 Brian Pepin is a small business owner and believes in the power of the free market to provide jobs, opportunity, and the resources our community needs to thrive.
-Brian is on the Board of Directors of the Poway Chamber of Commerce and has served as President of the Lincoln Club of San Diego County, a community organization aimed at encouraging local businesses to advocate for less government interference and less red tape.
+Brian recently served on the Board of Directors of the Poway Chamber of Commerce and is endorsed by the San Diego Regional Chamber of Commerce.
 Brian will always fight for an economy that allows San Diego families and businesses to thrive.

 California taxpayers face some of the highest taxes in the nation.
 Worse, these tax dollars are regularly wasted and misused by government bureaucracies.
 Brian has spent years advocating for efficiencies, cost-savings, and a free-market approach to government, most recently as Chairman of the Poway Budget Review Committee.
 On the city council, Brian will never vote for a tax increase and he’ll always fight to make sure Poway families keep more of their hard-earned money.

 One of the most important things the city does is build and maintain infrastructure: roads, parks, playgrounds, libraries, community centers, and other public facilities.
 Brian will continue to make these items a priority and will never let them fall into disrepair like other areas of San Diego.
 Fully funding road repair work and other maintenance is a basic responsibility that Brian will never allow to lapse.